AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

     port: 53
 ```

 You can change the port to anything above 1024 to avoid requiring superuser privileges.
-If the file does not exist, create it in the same folder, type these two lines down, and save.

 ## Limitations {#limitations}